eip-home/eip-arch/draft-eip-arch.md

 and the SRv6 Programming Model

 # Basic principles for EIP

+The design the IP networking layer has been strongly influenced by the so called "end-to-end" concept, which prescribed putting "complex" functions in the IP hosts and "simple" functions in network forwarding devices (IP routers).
+Network operators have been used additional layers (e.g. ATM and then MPLS) to put the "complex" functions that are needed to run operators networks (backbones and access networks).
+We can also mention that in the real world, the end-to-end concept has been often disregarded with the introduction of middleboxes devices like NATs, TCP accelerators, but this has been seen as an unavoidable "mistake" and a problem.

+Recently we observe a clear trend in extending the functionality of the IP networking layer, going beyond the plain packet forwarding.
+An example of this trend is the rise of the SRv6 "network programming" model.
+With the SRv6 network programming models, the routers can implement "complex" functionalities and they can be controlled by a "network program" that is embedded in IPv6 packet headers.
+The operators can find all the needed functionality in the IPv6/SRv6 dataplane with no need of middleboxes nor of a separate MPLS layer.
+Another example is the INT (IN band Telemetry) solution for monitoring.

+We believe that this trend is fundamental for the future proof evolution of networking architectures and it should be pursued further.
+We envisage a feature-rich, extensible and programmable IPv6 networking layer, in which the intelligence is distributed across end-hosts, routers, virtual functions, servers in datacenters so that services can be implemented in the smartest and more efficient way.

 * Both end nodes and routers can read/write EIP information